Fake, Faux or Repro

 fakes, and sound reproductions.
 All three have been made to such an

-extent during the 20th century that probably every major group of
+extent during the 20th and 21st centuries that probably every major

-antiques has been cloned.
-It’s easy to be fooled, particularly if the
+group of antiques has been cloned.
+It’s easy to be fooled, particularly

-maker crafted the article with intent to deceive, but the most careful
+if the maker crafted the article with intent to deceive, but the most

-fake is no more comparable to the antique on which it was based than the
+careful fake is no more comparable to the antique on which someone based

 stores.
 Their quantity should be one clue to their recent origin.
 The